GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipulate.md

     - `-a 1` -  join command to include all lines from the first file (example_sorted.bed), even if there is no matching line in the second file.
 This is useful when you want to retain all records from the first file regardless of whether they find a match in the second file.
 The `-a 1` flag works similar to a `left_join()` in tidyverse R, but leaves the rows empty (in R, these would become NAs)

-???+ dumbbell "Exercise 4.4"
+???+ dumbbell "Exercise 4.5"

      What if we want to retain all rows in our first and second files, even if there is no match in either file?
 We can do this with the `-a 1` and `-a 2` flags and arguments together.

      To test this, first:

-     1. Create an alternative example_sorted.bed which does not have the chr2 line.
+     1. Create an alternative *example_sorted.bed* which does not have the chr2 line.
 You can make use of the subshell trick we learnt earlier to use head and tail in a single line, and redirect the output to *example_sorted_alt.bed*.
 You should end up with a file that has rows with chr1 and chr3, but no chr2 rows.
      2. Then, join this to *example_lengths_alt.txt*, which has chr1 and chr2, but no chr3.
 Retain all rows using `-a 1 -a 2`.
 This is similar to an `outer_join()` in tidyverse R.

     ??? success "Solution"